Dr Robert A Watson

 Robert A Watson

-I work as an Academic Clinical Fellow within Ben Fairfax’s molecular oncology group and my research focuses on the genetics of immune cells in patients with melanoma.
-I’m also a clinician and I combine laboratory research with clinical practice.
+I am reading for a DPhil on a Wellcome Trust Fellowship within Ben Fairfax’s molecular oncology group.
+My research focuses on the genetics of immune cells in patients with melanoma.
+I’m also a doctor and I combine laboratory research with clinical practice.

 In the last 5 years, the treatment of cancer has undergone a paradigm shift and the increasingly widespread use of immunotherapies has created a new field within oncology and cancer research.
 There is a high degree of variability in response to checkpoint inhibitor therapy, and whilst many patients receive clear benefits from these treatments, a subset have adverse side effects or may not respond at all.
 We currently have a poor understanding of why there is such inter-individual variation.

-By using clinical samples from patients with melanoma who are undergoing treatment with immunotherapies, we are hoping to try to unpick and understand the mechanisms at play.
+By using clinical samples from patients with melanoma and kidney cancer who are undergoing treatment with immunotherapies, we are hoping to try to unpick and understand the mechanisms at play.

-The techniques I am currently using range from flow cytometry, to immune receptor profiling and single cell gene sequencing.
+The techniques I am use range from flow cytometry, to immune receptor profiling and single cell gene sequencing.
 The amount of data generated is vast and requires good computational skills to analyse.